endless-sky/endless-sky-wiki/wiki/CreatingMissions.md

 If a mission is marked with `priority`, only other "priority" missions can be offered alongside it.

-If a mission is marked with `minor`, it will be offered only if no other missions are being offered at the same time, including other minor missions.
-See the "order" attribute below to learn how to influence precedence if required.
+If a mission is marked with `minor`, it will be offered only if no other missions are being offered at the same time, including other `minor` missions.
+See the `order` attribute below to learn how to influence precedence if required.
 In general, any mission that starts a completely new mission string, and that could instead be offered at a later date, should be marked "minor."
 Missions continuing a string should not be marked "minor."

 Note that `priority` will only affect missions that offer from the spaceport, outfitter or shipyard.